kevinarne/plant_monitor/README.md

 # Potential Next Steps
 * Visualize the collected light sensor data
-* Create browser interface for adding data
 * Create ESP32-powered sensors
+* Migrate from serial light sensor to ESP32 light sensor
+* Create generic plant_event php interface
 * Convert database interface to HTTP/PHP
-* Create GUI for loading plant weights
+* Write a script to detect when an ESP32 sensor is down (server side)

 # Current Tables
 * plant_events - Tracks values recorded by various sensors, their associated plants, and things like watering, repotting, pruning, weighing, and even light.
 Currently it only tracks light.